coderhs/hsps.in/content/about.md

 # About Harisankar P S (HsPS)

 I am a free spirited, free thinking, technology and open source enthusiast.
-I have been building web based softwares, some way or the other, for the past 14 years (since 2006).
+I have been building web based software(s), some way or the other, for the past 14 years (since 2006).
 Started with customizing PHP scripts like PHP-Fusion, Joomla, Drupal, etc for personal projects, to the present professional development using Ruby on Rails and React.JS/Vue.Js.
 In between those years, I have also dabbled **[1]** in many technologies such as Python, Java, Erlang, Lua, Elixir, Crystal Lang, Go, Typescript, to name a few.

 I love working with servers, orchestrating them to run in unison like a musical symphony.

 {{% admonition info "" %}}
-For some people driving fast cars is whats makes them high, for me its making web app run faster.
+For some people driving fast cars is what makes them high, for me it's making web app run faster.
 {{% /admonition %}}

 My creed in my work, life, and business: